 Understandably lost of people choose instead to opt for non-pharmacological ways to treat insomnia and sleeplessness.
 Natural herbal remedies, yoga & meditation, cognitive behavioural therapy have all become popular drug-free alternatives for treating insomnia in recent years.

 But for those looking for even more options for insomnia relief, there’s yet another path to explore – sleep technology.

 Sleep technology is currently experiencing a boom in popularity.
-This year at CES 2017, the world’s largest expo of consumer technology, a whole section of the exhibition was devoted to new innovations in sleep-related gadgets and gizmos, ranging from smart beds, to hi-tech pajamas.
+At the CES, the world’s largest expo of consumer technology, a whole section of the exhibition is now devoted to new innovations in sleep-related gadgets and gizmos, ranging from smart beds, to hi-tech pajamas.